ryanhlewis/VoxelEarth/README.md

 [ ‌ ] **VXCH Patch**: We have an implementation in our [VXCH-patch](https://github.com/voxelearth/vxch-patch), which overhauls position files and indexed json into a Voxel Chunk (VXCH) binary format which is at least 5x faster and more disk efficient.

-[ ‌ ] **Collapse Python / NodeJS dependencies**: We have external reliance on both Python (network requests) and NodeJS (Draco decompression + rotation).
-Porting these to be inside the Java would be better to allow the plugin to just be a single jarfile.
+[ ‌ ] **Collapse NodeJS dependency**: We have external reliance on NodeJS (Draco decompression + rotation).
+Porting these to be inside the Java would be better to allow the plugin to just be a single jarfile- but NodeJS is super fast for massively parallel downloading + Draco decompression + GLB rotation!
+Would need to benchmark!

 ### Developing
 **CPU Voxelization:**\